dangpv94/gbu-accessibility-tool/accessibility-package/README.md

-  --landmarks-only         Fix landmarks + cleanup --headings-only          Analyze heading structure with optional auto-fix --auto-fix-headings      Enable automatic heading structure fixes --links-check            Check for broken links and 404 resources --cleanup-only           Only cleanup duplicate role attributes
+  --landmarks-only         Fix landmarks + cleanup --headings-only          Analyze heading structure with optional auto-fix --auto-fix-headings      Enable automatic heading structure fixes
+    --links-check            Check for broken links and 404 resources (comprehensive, no auto-fix) --broken-links           Check for broken external links only (no auto-fix) --404-resources          Check for missing local resources only (no auto-fix) --unused-files           Check for unused files in project --dead-code              Check for dead code in CSS and JavaScript --file-size, --size-check Check file sizes and suggest optimizations --cleanup-only           Only cleanup duplicate role attributes

 Enhanced Alt Options: